SeaSharpe/RequirementAnalysis/User Stories.md

 As a Member, I can pay for games using credit card or paypal

+As a Member, I can add games to my cart.

+As a Member, I can checkout.

 ### Employee User Stories

+As an Employee, I can login to the site.

 As an Employee, I can approve Member reviews of games.

+As an Employee, I can ship games for an order.

+As an Employee, I can mark orders as processed.

 #####   Adding a game